Krylov Complexity Under Hamiltonian Deformations and Toda Flows

 We can also show that $X$ and $X^\dag$ represent lowering and raising operators.
 Combining Eq.~(\ref{varphipm}) with Eq.~(\ref{varphipm-si}), we can write \be \frac{1}{b_1(\alpha)}X(\alpha)|\varphi_+(t,\alpha)\rangle = e^{-i\epsilon(\alpha_1)t}|\varphi_+(t,\alpha_1)\rangle. \ee For the eigenstates of $X^\dag (\alpha)X(\alpha)$, $|\phi_n(\alpha)\rangle$, satisfying $X^\dag(\alpha)X(\alpha)|\phi_n(\alpha)\rangle=|\phi_n(\alpha)\rangle\epsilon_n(\alpha)$, we obtain \be && X(\alpha)|\phi_n(\alpha)\rangle = |\phi_{n-1}(\alpha_1)\rangle \sqrt{\epsilon_n(\alpha)}, \\ && X^\dag(\alpha)|\phi_n(\alpha_1)\rangle = |\phi_{n+1}(\alpha)\rangle \sqrt{\epsilon_{n+1}(\alpha)}. \ee

-One of the examples possessing shape invariance is the harmonic oscillator Hamiltonian.
-When choosing the initial state as the coherent state, we have Eq.~(\ref{psi0pm}).
+One example that exhibits shape invariance is the harmonic oscillator Hamiltonian.
+When choosing the initial state to be a coherent state, we obtain Eq.~(\ref{psi0pm}).
 However, in that case, we obtain $\alpha_1=\alpha$ and $H_+-H_-=\mathrm{const.}$.
 The Lanczos coefficients are given by Eqs.~(\ref{HWa}) and (\ref{HWb}), and we can calculate everything analytically.
 Many nontrivial examples of shape invariant Hamiltonians are known~\cite{Cooper95}.
 It would be an interesting problem to find nontrivial examples that give implementable forms of Eq.~(\ref{psi0pm}).